CLI Options

 rule withdraw_fails()

-If we want to verify only withdraw_succeeds, we run
+If we want to verify only withdraw_succeeds, we run the command

 certoraRun Bank.sol --verify Bank:Bank.spec --rule withdraw_succeeds

-If we want to verify both withdraw_succeeds and withdraw_fails, we run
+If we want to verify both withdraw_succeeds and withdraw_fails, we run the command

 certoraRun Bank.sol --verify Bank:Bank.spec --rule withdraw_succeeds withdraw_fails

-Alternatively, to verify both withdraw_succeeds and withdraw_fails, we could simply run
+Alternatively, to verify both withdraw_succeeds and withdraw_fails, we could simply run the command

 certoraRun Bank.sol --verify Bank:Bank.spec --rule withdraw*

 What does it do?
-This flag is the opposite of --rule - it allows you to specify a list of rules that should not be run.
+This flag is the opposite of rule - it allows you to specify a list of rules that should not be run.

 When to use it?
 Use this flag when certain rules take too long to run or require a different configuration than the current verification run.

-Example If Bank.spec includes the following properties:
+Examples If Bank.spec includes the following properties:

 invariant address_zero_cannot_become_an_account()